Axual/terraform-provider-axual/docs/index.md

 }

 #
-# A STREAM is nothing different than a declaration of a TOPIC.
-While STREAM mostly holds metadata, such as the owner and data type,
+# A TOPIC mostly holds metadata, such as the owner and data type,
-# the STREAM_CONFIG configures a STREAM in an ENVIRONMENT
+# the TOPIC_CONFIG configures a TOPIC in an ENVIRONMENT
 #
-# Below, some STREAMs are declared and configured in different environments and owned by different GROUPs
+# Below, some TOPICs are declared and configured in different environments and owned by different GROUPs
 #
 # Reference: https://registry.terraform.io/providers/Axual/axual/latest/docs/resources/topic
 # Reference: https://registry.terraform.io/providers/Axual/axual/latest/docs/resources/topic_config